About the Phoenix Biomedical Campus

 - help the state of Arizona fill critical shortages of health care professionals in the workplace

-- strengthen the partnership between Northern Arizona University and the University of Arizona
+- strengthen the partnership between Northern Arizona University, the University of Arizona, and Arizona State University.

-- provide valuable resources to our students in the physician assistant and doctor of physical therapy programs
+- provide valuable resources to our students in the master of athletic training program, the master of physician assistant studies program, the doctor of occupational therapy program, and the doctor of physical therapy program

 Development of the Phoenix Biomedical Campus